Excitations in the Higher Lattice Gauge Theory Model for Topological Phases I: Overview: Excitations

-The magnetic loop excitation is primarily associated with excitation of the plaquette energy terms, due to its nature as a flux tube.
+The final type of elementary excitation is the magnetic excitation, named so due to its correspondence to the magnetic excitations in Kitaev's Quantum Double model \cite{Kitaev2003} and its analogy to magnetic flux.
+The magnetic loop excitation is primarily associated with excitation of the plaquette energy terms.
 Recall from Section \ref{Section_Hamiltonian_Model} (see Figure \ref{plaquette_term_bigon_1}) that the plaquette term checks that the 1-flux of the plaquette is trivial, where the 1-flux is given by the product of edge elements around the boundary multiplied by the image under $\partial$ of the plaquette's surface element.
-In order to create an elementary flux excitation, we want to excite the fewest number of plaquettes by changing edge labels (changing the plaquette label could also excite the plaquette, but this results in blob excitations as we saw in Section \ref{Section_Blob_Excitations_1}).
-We therefore consider trying to excite a plaquette by changing one of the edges on that plaquette.
-However in three spatial dimensions the edge will generally be shared by multiple plaquettes.
-Therefore changing the edge label will excite all of the plaquettes surrounding this edge, not just the one we wished to excite.
+In order to create an elementary flux excitation, we must excite the fewest number of plaquettes by changing edge labels (changing the plaquette label could also excite the plaquette, but this results in blob excitations as we saw in Section \ref{Section_Blob_Excitations_1}).
+We therefore consider trying to excite a single plaquette by changing one of the edges on that plaquette.
+However, in three spatial dimensions the edge will generally be shared by multiple plaquettes.
+Therefore changing the edge label will excite all of the plaquettes surrounding this edge.
 We can try to fix one of these additional excited plaquettes by changing the label of another edge on that plaquette, but this will in turn excite the other plaquettes surrounding that edge.
-We can repeat this process, but we can never get rid of all of the additional excitations.
-When we change a series of edge labels in this way, the result is a set of excited plaquettes that lie on a closed loop which intersects the centres of these plaquettes.
-For example, in the first step when we change just one edge, we excite all of the plaquettes on a closed loop around that edge.
-Upon changing additional edge labels, we deform this loop, as shown in Figure \ref{magnetic_step_by_step}, but always get a closed string of excited plaquettes (unless we collapse the loop to nothing).
-This means that the magnetic excitation is indeed loop-like, as we predicted earlier.
+We can repeat this process, but always get a closed string of excited plaquettes, as shown in Figure \ref{magnetic_step_by_step} (unless we collapse the loop to nothing).
+This means that the magnetic excitation is indeed loop-like.
 The edges that we have to change to produce the magnetic excitation are bisected by a membrane bounded by the excited loop, as shown in Figure \ref{fluxmembrane1}.
 We call the membrane cutting these edges the dual membrane, because the membrane bisects the edges of the lattice rather than lying on the lattice itself.
 The fact that we must change degrees of freedom across a membrane in order to produce a general magnetic excitation means that the creation operator is a membrane operator, which we call the magnetic membrane operator.